dlhamilton/route-me/README.md

 It could also track advert and recommened product clicks.
 The nodes can be products and the link is the hyperlink to another product that was shown on the webpage.
 The clicks can be tracked and the weight for each link will be how many times that linked was clicked from the previous page (node).
 This will allow a comapny to work out what products are getting a lot of attention and what items are working well as being advertised from one page to another.

 *London Tube Map*<br>
 The london tube map can have the stations as nodes and the lines/ tracks as links/edges.
 You can then work out the quickest route from one stop to another.
-You could also work out alternive routes if a station is closed. an examopel of this is store in Google sheets.
-Load in "tube_map" to use the small zone 1 and 2 London tube map example.
+You could also work out alternative routes if a station is closed. an example of this is stored in Google sheets.
+Load in "tube_map" to use the zone 1 and 2 London tube map example.

 -----